emdailey/spot/doc/manual/targetlist.rst

 containing the column titles "Name", "RA", "DEC", and "Equinox" (they do not need to be in that order).
 Other columns may be present but will be ignored.
-In this format, RA and DEC can be specified as decimal values (in which case they are interpreted as degrees) or sexigesimal notation (HH:MM:SS.SSS for RA, DD:MM:SS.SS for DEC).
+In this format, RA and DEC can be specified as decimal values (in which case they are interpreted as degrees) or sexagesimal notation (HH:MM:SS.SSS for RA, DD:MM:SS.SS for DEC).
 Equinox can be specified as e.g. J2000 or 2000.0.